lammps/lammps/doc/include-file-conventions.md

 * the header matching the implementation (`some_class.h` for file `some_class.cpp`)
 * mpi.h  (only if needed)
 * LAMMPS local headers (preferably in alphabetical order)
-* system and library headers (anything that is using angular brackets; C-library headers first, then C++)
+* system and library headers (anything that is using angular brackets; preferably in alphabetical order)
+* conditional include statements (i.e. anything bracketed with ifdefs)

 ### Special Cases and Exceptions